P-wig/Guild-Logger/README.md

 1. **Sign up at [Railway](https://railway.app/)** and create a new project.
 2. **Add a new service:**
-   - Choose "Deploy from GitHub" or "Deploy from Dockerfile".
+   - Choose "Deploy from GitHub".
 3. **Add a database:**
-   - Click "Add Plugin" → choose MySQL or PostgreSQL.
+   - Click "Add Plugin" → choose MySQL.
    - Copy the connection string and set it as your `DB_URL` or equivalent environment variable.
 4. **Set environment variables:**
    - Add all secrets and config from your `.env` file in the Railway dashboard.